PrinceDavis/functional.js/README.md

 # fuctional.js
-Demostration of how to use high level functions to solve programming issues.
+Javascript library that demonstrates how how to build and work with libraries like underscore.js

 ## project leaves at http://princedavis.github.io/functional.js/